dlokshin/loksh.in/content/posts/bribing-the-KGB.md

 There were a number of ideas and schemes, but the one that ended up working ways that my grandmother bribed a KGB agent who was in charge of green lighting applications for immigration.
-My grandmother had everyone in the family leave the house, went to the communal telephone, and dialed the American Embassy, "I have information I need to share with your government," she said, and hung up.
+My grandmother had everyone in the family leave their communal apartment, went to the telephone, and dialed the American Embassy, "I have information I need to share with your government," she said, and hung up.
 She had the family leave the apartment so that in the case she was tortured in a gulag, she could say with a clean conscience that the plan was her own, and